JosephusPaye/match-common-formats/README.md

 </details>

-### Match a string with select matchers
+### Match with select matchers

-The following example shows how to match strings with select matchers:
+The following example shows how to match a peice of text with select matchers:

 ```js
 import {